 The British work permits can be granted on a number of different bases.
 Full work permits are usually granted only to individuals with high-level skills, qualifications and experience, where there is a genuine vacancy and no resident workers are available.

 A non-EEA national seeking entry or permission to remain in the UK for the purpose of employment normally requires a British work permit.
 Such a work permit can be difficult to obtain.
-A sponsoring company must demonstrate that the job seeker has required skills and they do not have EU candidates for the position.
+A sponsoring company must demonstrate that the job seeker has the required skills and they do not have EU candidates for the position.
 In this group, the following people do not need a British work permit:

 - British Overseas Territories citizens,